saambarati/profiles/readme.md

 ### Stats
-You can also create status about certain parts of your app using the `profiler.stat(name, value)` API.
-If you wanted to stat how many request per second your server is handling, you could do the following:
+You can also create stats about certain parts of your app using the `profiler.stat(name, value)` API.
+If you want to stat how many request per second your server is handling, you can do the following (this ties in nicely with `ProfilesStream`):

     var reqPerSec = 0
     function serve(req, res) {